GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/publications.md

 # DEA Publications

-This page is a list of academic articles, conference talks, and other publications for which at least one of the authors was a Digital Earth Australia colleague.
+This page is a list of academic articles, peer-reviewed presentations, and other publications for which at least one of the authors was a Digital Earth Australia colleague.

 :::{contents} On this page
 :local: